-Walnuts tend to be a main source of protein for raw vegans, and it is the base for many of their "meats."
-However, anyone can snack on a handful of walnuts or incorporate into meals for a filling alternative.
-At 15 grams of protein a serving, you cannot beat this easy-to-find and affordable nut if you're looking for a quick protein fix.
+Nuts, mainly almonds and walnuts, tend to be a main source of protein for raw vegans, and they are the base for many of their "meats."
+However, anyone can snack on a handful of nuts or incorporate into meals for a filling alternative.
+At 21 and 14 grams of protein per 100 grams serving, respectively, both almonds and walnuts are quite easy-to-find and affordable snacks if you're looking for a quick protein fix.

 5. Amaranth (Amaranthus caudatus)

 This lesser-known high-protein seed, also known as Kiwicha, packs the double benefit of being both vegan-friendly and gluten free.
 Although it has remained obscure for western markets until fairly recently, its nutritional content should not be underestimated.